What is Toe Brachial Index?

 Once the distal PPG (or Doppler) waveform reappears during the pressure cuff deflation phase, the measurement can be stopped, and the Falcon places a cursor to mark a potential systolic pressure.
 The user may move the cursor to a different location, and the systolic pressure is changed accordingly.
 R/L TBI values are calculated automatically by the Falcon system and presented clearly on the screen and in the report layout.

-Although the pathologic TBI criteria are still somewhat ambiguous, a common TBI normal values range, such as presented in this study, is shown in the table below.
+Although the pathologic TBI criteria are still somewhat ambiguous, a common Toe Brachial Index normal values range is shown in the table below.

 |TBI ≥ 0.7||Normal|